 - Child restraint violation [3 points]

 Got A Ticket?
 Contact Our Team First.
 You Could Avoid Unnecessary Points.

 When you receive a traffic ticket, you have several options.
 Your first choice is to pay the ticket, which is considered a guilty plea.
 This guilty plea means points will be added to your license.

 However, you do not have to take the consequences lying down.
 Your second option is to request a hearing to challenge the ticket in court.

-If you have received a traffic citation in St. Augustine, St. Johns County or Northeast Florida, and want to challenge the ticket and possibly avoid these points, we can help.
+If you have received a traffic citation and want to challenge the ticket and possibly avoid these points, we can help.
 At Canan Law, our experienced lawyers can walk you through the process, making sure to validate the stop and police procedures.